The Definition of Dentofacial Orthopedics

 Before or after an orthodontist uses one of these appliances to correct jaw position, they may also fit a patient for ordinary braces to correct tooth positioning and align how the teeth fit together.

-Jaw problems that don't get corrected in childhood may not be painful for adults but often cause speech difficulties, uneven wear, damage to teeth, and TMJ problems.
+Jaw problems that aren’t corrected in childhood may not cause discomfort in adulthood but often cause speech difficulties, uneven wear, damage to teeth, and TMJ problems.
 While an adult who wants to correct their bite will not have the same range of options as a child who is still growing, there are still solutions available for those who want to change their smile later in life.
 Dentofacial orthopedics for adults may involve procedures like jaw surgery, also known as orthognathic surgery.

 Dental Evaluation